 "This is just a publicity stunt by someone who's hurting in the market.
 The odds of McData winning are zero."

 "He isn't an engineer and it comes across in his comments," said John Kelley, president and COO of McData, about Reyes' remarks.
-Kelley responded to Reyes' comments during a phone interview
+Kelley responded to Reyes' comments during a phone interview shortly after the session.

 "We have 25 patents, Brocade has three," he added.
 "We're known easily as the engineering leader in this environment and for him to say, 'innovate, don't litigate'?.well, it's very funny.
 He should be a little bit more apprehensive about his engineers."

 Kelley added that frame filtering is embedded in all its chips (excluding ones developed before 1998).

 "They used it, we responded," said Kelley.
 "The reason for the suit is to get Brocade to turn off the frame filtering function in their products."